 Any student looking for a college or university has particular needs.
 Some students will thrive on large campuses in urban areas, while some need small, quaint campuses will small class sizes.
 Some students will feel most comfortable when surrounding by classmates from similar backgrounds, while others want as many experiences as possible, as far from home as possible.

-The key to finding the best college is to do as much research as possible, talk to some students at the college, make as many visits as you can, and find out how well the particular institution matches your individual needs.
+The key to finding the best online college is to do as much research as possible, talk to some students at the college, make as many visits as you can, and find out how well the particular institution matches your individual needs.

 In other words, without being highly ranked or well-known, a college can provide an incredible experience for a particular student.
 Many of these institutions, even if they’re not well known, employee very talented professors and offer a first-rate education experience all around.
 Here’s a look at several colleges you may not have heard of.